dennisdoomen/CSharpGuidelines/Guidelines/2200_FrameworkGuidelines.md

 #Framework Guidelines

 ### Use C# type aliases instead of the types from the `System` namespace  (AV2201) ![](images/1.png)
 For instance, use `object` instead of `Object`, `string` instead of `String`, and `int` instead of `Int32`.
-These aliases have been introduced to make the primitive types a first class citizen of the C# language so use them accordingly,
+These aliases have been introduced to make the primitive types first class citizens of the C# language, so use them accordingly.

-**Exception** When referring to static members of those types, it is custom to use the full CLS name, e.g. `Int32.Parse()` instead of `int.Parse()`.
+**Exception:** When referring to static members of those types, it is custom to use the full CLS name, e.g. `Int32.Parse()` instead of `int.Parse()`.

 ### Properly name properties, variables or fields referring to localized resources  (AV2205) ![](images/3.png)
 The guidelines in this topic apply to localizable resources such as error messages and menu text.

 - Use Pascal casing in resource keys.
-- Provide descriptive rather than short identifiers.
+- Provide descriptive identifiers rather than short ones.
 Keep them concise where possible, but don't sacrifice readability.
 - Use only alphanumeric characters in naming resources.

 ### Don't hard-code strings that change based on the deployment  (AV2207) ![](images/3.png)